openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.6 and 1.5.7
+- Cannacoin, Feathercoin, Digicoin and Rubycoin support

 New in version 1.5.5
 - Revert BTC fees to previous values, as transactions are not included fast enough in the blocks
 - Added local currency values in the sign transaction screen